PeterPlucinski/peterplucinski.github.io/_posts/2018-01-20-customizing-laravels-default-authentication.md

 ## Registerting different user types

-Lets say that we would like to be able to register as a normal user or as an admin user.
+Lets say that we would like to be able to register as a normal user or as an "admin" user.

 Firstly we'll need to modify the `register.blade.php` view file located at `/resources/views/auth/`.
 We'll add a select form element underneath the password confirmation to allow selection of different user types.
 I've kept the style same as the original register view which comes with Laravel.